jonathanmcdermid/Hopper-Chess-Engine/README.md

 # Chess-Engine

 This is an amateur chess engine, and still in development.
-UCI compatibility for Arena is currently limited to Player vs Engine.
+UCI compatibility for Arena is limited, but functional for standard play.
 The engine runs smoothly locally, so an external program like Arena is not required to play.

 ## Playing In Arena